 Analysis

-Data will be collected in the survey, interviews and focus groups on the relevant CHO but not on the specific team.
-This is to allow full and free responses by staff.
-Cross tabulations may be used to identify CHO areas that are performing well or not so well regarding the 12 principles of PDS.
+Data will be collected in the survey, interviews and focus groups on the relevant RHA and team.
+Cross tabulations may be used to categorise RHA and teams that are performing well or not so well regarding the 12 principles of PDS.
+No teams will be identified as part of the analysis.

 Interviews and focus groups and free text sections of the survey will be summarised and analysed thematically.